-Coxes are often in closer proximity to the stroke of the crew and also in stern-loaders are sat face to face.
+Coxes are often in closer proximity to the stroke of the crew and also in stem-loaders are sat face to face.
 For that reason, there is an increased risk of transmission between a cox and rower.

-Coxes must wear appropriate personal protective equipment (PPE):
+Coxes may wish to wear appropriate personal protective equipment (PPE):

-- As with rowers, coxes to wear a face covering during the launching process. - In a stern loader coxes must wear both a face covering and eye protection this eye protection could be goggles, sunglasses, or a face visor (a visor protects both eyes and additionally keeps the face covering dry). - In a bow loader coxes must wear a face covering
+- As with rowers, coxes may wish to wear a face covering during the launching process. - In a stern loader coxes may wish to wear both a face covering and eye protection this eye protection could be goggles, sunglasses or a face visor (a visor protects both eyes and additionally keeps the face covering dry). - In a bow loader coxes may wish to wear a face covering.